maxjahleel/maxjahleel/README.md

 - 👋 Hi, I’m @maxjahleel
-- 👀 I’m interested in ... in programming in a scientific aspect
+- 👀 I’m interested in computer science especially in algorithm design and electronic physics
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning python and javascript
-- 💞️ I’m looking to collaborate on ... apps and software for windows and android
+- 💞️ I’m looking to collaborate on highly complex applications and technology experiments
-- 📫 How to reach me ... maxjahleelcastillo@gmail.com
+- 📫 How to reach me: maxjahleelcastillo@gmail.com

 <!---
-kazutojahleel/kazutojahleel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+maxjahleel/maxjahleel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->